Is 7 Hours of Sleep Enough?

 While almost everyone has heard about the importance of sleep, it can be difficult to know exactly how much sleep is necessary.
-The National Sleep Foundation recommends between seven and nine hours of sleep every day for most adults, which means that seven hours is just enough for the majority of people.
+Experts recommend between seven and nine hours of sleep every day for most adults, which means that seven hours is just enough for the majority of people.

 However, for some people, seven hours is not sufficient.
 Teenagers, children, and babies need more sleep, and some adults also need more than seven hours.

 We discuss the recommended hours of sleep by age, the importance of sleep quality in addition to sleep quantity, the effects and causes of insufficient sleep, and practical tips to enhance nightly rest.